xAlessandroC/route2vel/README.md

 - Ported from private repo, which is why it was initialized already mostly made.
 - If there are issues during the install, try also deleting the created docker containers (4 containers starting with OSRM) before restarting.
 You can easily do this using the *cleanup-osrm.ps1* (.sh is yet todo) to do this more quickly.

+---

+#### Possible additions

+Ideas on possible improvements that are not implemented (yet).
+- Directly using the local .osm.pbf file to load graphs instead of the Overpass API, now that osmnx supports it.
+Would help in both avoiding API calls and having OSRM and graph data always in sync.
+- Locally host Open Topo Data (as seen [in its doc](https://www.opentopodata.org/)) instead of using its free API.
+Might not be necessary depending on the usecase, in case a paid API is able to be used.